 Assumes a lamp life of 12,000 hours and 8766 run hours 12000/8766 = 1.37 years.

+RES v C&I split is based on a weighted (by sales volume) average of ComEd PY6, PY7 and PY8 and Ameren PY5, PY6 and PY8 in store intercept survey results.
+See ‘RESvCI Split_112016.xls’.

+ENERGY STAR v2.0 requires omnidirectional LED bulbs to be rated for at least 15,000 hours.
+15000/2475 (exterior hours of use) = 6.1 years.

-Based on recommendation in the Dunsky Energy Consulting, Livingston Energy Innovations and Opinion Dynamics Corporation; NEEP Emerging Technology Research Report: https://www.neep.org/Assets/uploads/files/emv/emv-products/NEEP_EMV_EmergingTechResearch_Report_Final.pdf, p 6-18.
+Based on recommendation in the Dunsky Energy Consulting, Livingston Energy Innovations and Opinion Dynamics Corporation; NEEP Emerging Technology Research Report, p 6-18.

+Representing a third of the expected lamp lifetime.

+Baseline and LED lamp costs are based on field data collected by CLEAResult and provided by ComEd.
+See ComEd Pricing Projections 06302016.xlsx for analysis.

 Based on lighting logger study conducted as part of the PY5/6 ComEd Residential Lighting Program evaluation.

-Based on ENERGY STAR specs – minimum luminous efficacy for Omnidirectional Lamps.
-For LED lamp power <10W = 50lm/W and for LED lamp power >=10W = 55lm/W.
+Based on ENERGY STAR V2.0 specs – for omnidirectional <90CRI: 80 lm/W and for omnidirectional >=90 CRI: 70 lm/W. To weight these two criteria, the ENERGY STAR qualified list was reviewed and found to contain 87.8% lamps <90CRI and 12.2% >=90CRI.

 Calculated as 45lm/W for all EISA non-exempt bulbs.

-1st year in service rate is based upon analysis of ComEd PY7 intercept data.
+1st year in service rate is based upon analysis of ComEd PY7 and PY8 and Ameren PY8 intercept data (see ‘IL RES Lighting ISR_112016.xls’ for more information).

 The 98% Lifetime ISR assumption is based upon the standard CFL measure in the absence of any better reference.
 This value is based upon review of two evaluations: